vrona/FHE.Chess/README.md

 <br>

 ## Bibliography
-All libraries link, concept explanation, benchmark modeling and coding are in [Biblio](docs/Biblio.md)<br>
+All concept, benchmark modeling, code tutorial and libraries links are in [Biblio](docs/Biblio.md)<br>
 <br>

 ## Set up and Play